 An Attorney does not have the authority to make a Will on your behalf, make personal, lifestyle or medical decisions, act illegally, deal with any property held in trust by you, perform the functions of a director or secretary of a company on your behalf, or delegate their authority.

-Who should I choose as the Attorney?
+Who should I choose as my Power of Attorney?

 This is your choice, and may be your spouse or de facto partner, another family member or close friend, an accountant, lawyer or a trustee company.
 It should be someone you trust implicitly.

-You must have 'full legal capacity'.
+You must have ‘full legal capacity’.
 This means knowing and understanding the details of your own Estate; and that the Attorney will have authority to appropriately deal with all aspects of your property and financial affairs.
 People with a psychiatric condition, mental illness, dementia, intellectual disability or an acquired brain injury may not be able to execute an Enduring Power of Attorney.
 If there are any questions about whether you have capacity to appoint an Attorney, then discuss this with your lawyer.
-In some cases a written report from your Doctor will be required.
+In some cases a written report from your doctor will be required.

 The Enduring Power of Attorney can come into effect immediately or after you lose your capacity to make decisions.
 The Enduring Power of Attorney ends upon your death and the provisions of your Will take over.